 PM says to make Breathe Pakistan initiative ‘resounding call’ for cleaner, greener country

-Prime Minister Shehbaz Sharif on Friday hailed the successful holding of DawnMedia’s ‘Breathe Pakistan’ two-day global climate conference and said it should serve as a “resounding call” for a cleaner and greener country for upcoming generations.
+Prime Minister Shehbaz Sharif on Friday, hailing the success of DawnMedia’s ‘Breathe Pakistan’ two-day global climate conference, said it should serve as a “resounding call” for a cleaner and greener country for upcoming generations.

 The moot aimed to make Pakistan climate-resilient by 2047 while fostering regional cooperation across South Asia, where countries face shared challenges of rising temperatures, water scarcity and increasing natural disasters.